-- Internships offer an effective way for companies to locate and train motivated students to fill immediate needs, as well as create a pipeline of talent for a future work force.
+- Internships offer an effective way for organizations to locate and train motivated students to fill immediate needs, as well as create a pipeline of talent for a future work force.

 - Employers can seamlessly convert student interns to full-time employees who can be immediately productive.
 Cost-per-hire is significantly decreased.

-- Companies are able to assess each student's "fit" with their organization and receive a preview of the student's ability.
+- Organizations are able to assess each student's "fit" with their organization and receive a preview of the student's ability.

-- Companies enhance recruitment and retention outcomes, hence, improve the bottom line.
+- Organizations enhance recruitment and retention outcomes, hence, improve the bottom line.

 - Interns bring new and innovative ideas to an employer.

-- Interns are great ways to promote your company on campus.
+- Interns help promote your organization on campus.

 What are the benefits of an internship (on behalf of the student)?